 Legal Effects

 Receiving a GPC signal may have legal effects, depending on factors such as the location of the individual sending the signal, the scope of the applicable law, as well as any separate agreement between the recipient of the signal and the individual.
+For additional details on legal effects, consult the explainer.

 For example, the use of the GPC signal by an individual will be intended to communicate the individual's intention to invoke the following rights, as applicable:

 GPC could potentially be used to indicate rights in other jurisdictions as well.
-For example:

 However, GPC is not necessarily intended to invoke every new privacy right in every jurisdiction.
 For example, GPC is not intended to globally invoke data deletion rights on every website visited by the user.
 GPC is also not intended to limit a first party’s use of personal information within the first-party context (such as a publisher targeting ads to a user on its website based on that user’s previous activity on that same site).
 For that reason, GPC should not be interpreted as exercising the CCPA’s right to limit the use of sensitive information in a first-party context.